 Relevant Questions regarding Proportional Representation

 The members of the Rajya Sabha are elected indirectly, rather than by the citizens at large like how it is for the Lok Sabha.
-Rajya Sabha members are elected by each state Vidhan Sabha using the single transferable vote system.
+Rajya Sabha members are elected by each state’s Vidhan Sabha (Legislative Assembly) using the single transferable vote system.
 Unlike most federal systems, the number of members returned by each state is roughly in proportion to their population